How Am I Affected by the Google Storage Project?

 • Check your current storage usage: Google provides you with an overview of your current storage usage in Google Drive, Mail, and Photos and a list of the largest files in your Drive.

-• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in good data hygiene.
+• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in sustainable data practices.

 Staff (Regular and Temporary)